-Weight is one of the most important components not only in science but also in daily life non-science routines.
+Weight is one of the most important components in science and daily life non-science routines.
 Weight can be defined as the force exerted on a body due to gravity.
 The weight W of a body is equal to the magnitude F of the gravitational force on the body.
 Businesses in the non-science world deal with product mass.
 The weight calculations in non-science entities are usually in the sales of the product for pricing per weight unit, translating it into costs and currency.
-In particular, weight and its conversion are of utmost importance among health care providers for managing patient care.
+In particular, weight and conversion are of utmost importance among health care providers for managing patient care.

 Issues of Concern